 An introductory course covering main principles of human life with emphasis on structure, function and homeostasis.
 The topics covered include chemistry of life, cell structure and function, organ systems, immune functions, infectious diseases and genetics.
 Students with an ACT sub-score in science of 24 or higher are exempt from having to take this course as a prerequisite but must still fulfill the core curriculum requirement of four credit hour lab science.
 This course includes both lecture and laboratory.
+No

-No Prerequisite.
+Prerequisite.
 BACONE CORE

-Biology 4 Hours l· BIO 114 IO 1144 1144 C ----------------- --- --------- --------- --------
+BIO 1144 Concepts of Biology 4 Hours ------------------------------ ---------